archesproject/arches-docs/docs/administering/designing-the-database.rst

    - Modify the graph structure (add/remove nodegroups, nodes, etc.)
    - Update card configurations
    - Change widget settings
-   - If you descide to make a new version of the graph, existing resource instances using a prior version will become read-only
+   - If you decide to make a new version of the graph, existing resource instances using a prior version will become read-only

 3. **Published Version** This version of a graph is serialized as JSON.
 This is the version of the graph which the application actively uses.